great-scott/pod/README.md

 Setup
 -----
 Mac: An Xcode 4 project is provided to build the object.
-    - Specific path settings will need to be changed to automate copying the pod~.darwin target to the appropriate location.
+    <br>- Specific path settings will need to be changed to automate copying the pod~.darwin
+      target to the appropriate location.
-    - Additional settings will need to change to automatically launch the Pd binary and attach to that process (in order to debug)
+    <br>- Additional settings will need to change to automatically launch the Pd binary and
+      attach to that process (in order to debug)

 Windows and Linux: It's definitely possible to build using another system.
 It should just